indigenous - Spanisch Englisch Wörterbuch

 (in indigenous communities) an important person due to their authority or wisdom calpul [m] GT

-partiality in which an indigenous community is divided, whose components are generally of a lineage ayllu [m] EC PE BO
+partiality in which an indigenous community is divided, whose components are generally of a lineage ayllu [m] ECPEBO

-partiality in which an indigenous community is divided, whose components are generally of a lineage aillu [m] PE CL
+partiality in which an indigenous community is divided, whose components are generally of a lineage aillu [m] PECL

 partiality in which an indigenous community is divided, whose components are generally of a lineage ayllu [m] BO